|

 the parish school, lived in a convent at 1130 Forest.

-became pastor.
-Several building projects were begun, including a
+in 1899, several building projects were begun, including a

 convent in 1901 and a Romanesque church in 1903.
 The cornerstone was